-- 15 between 2 and 10 Hz during an air temperature drop below zeros degrees in Grenoble, France.
-Furthermore, more recently, a few studies interpreted seasonal changes and emerging peaks in HVSRs at higher frequencies as being the result of the thaw-freezing cycle of the permafrost active layer (Abbott et al., 2016; Kula et al., 2018).
+Recently, a few studies interpreted seasonal changes in HVSRs as being the result of the thaw-freezing cycle of the permafrost active layer (Abbott et al., 2016; Kula et al., 2018).
 HVSRs therefore could bear the potential to become a low-cost, passive, and non-invasive method for long-term monitoring of permafrost with high temporal resolution.
-However, due to the lack of calibration experiments in the field, up to date no standard procedure has been established for such - 20 an approach.
-More studies are needed to explore its limitations and general applicability.
-For example, a potential pitfall is interpreting HVSR variability as structural change when it is actually due to changes in external site conditions such as noise source distribution and/or meteorological parameters (Chatelain et al., 2008).
-Violation of the assumption of stationary noise sources might be avoided by using repeating and localized seismic sources, similar to repeating earthquakes that are being used for coda wave interferometry (Snieder, 2006).
-Environmental seismological research has identified a vast amount of such - sources (Larose et al., 2015), e.g., river noise (Burtin et al., 2011), tremors in the cryosphere (Bartholomaus et al., 2015), and anthropogenic structures (Saccorotti et al., 2011; Neuffer and Kremers, 2017).

-In this study we explore the potential of the HVSR method for permafrost active layer monitoring using continuous seismic noise records of several months from a temporary seismic deployment close to Ny Ålesund on the Arctic archipelago of Svalbard (Fig. 1).
-We analyze and compare observed seasonal HVSR variability with forward-modeled changes expected from

-30 a thawed soil layer using the diffuse wavefield theory.
-Furthermore, we analyze HVSR changes of a periodically occurring, localized seismic signal which is present in the record of the permanent seismometer in Ny Ålesund in all available records since 2001.
+However, due to the lack of calibration experiments in the field, up to date no standard procedure has been established for such an approach.
+More

+- studies are needed to explore its limitations and general applicability.
+For example, a potential pitfall is interpreting HVSR variability as structural change when it is actually due to a changing noise source distribution.
+Such violations of the assumption of stationary noise sources might be avoided by using repeating and localized seismic sources, similar to repeating earthquakes that are being used for coda wave interferometry (Snieder, 2006).
+Environmental seismological research has identified a vast amount of such sources (Larose et al., 2015), e.g., river noise (Burtin et al., 2011), tremors in the cryosphere (Bartholomaus et al., 2015), and anthropogenic structures (Saccorotti et al., 2011; Neuffer and Kremers, 2017). - In this study we explore the potential of the HVSR method for permafrost active layer monitoring using continuous seismic noise records of several months from a temporary seismic deployment close to Ny Ålesund on the Arctic archipelago of Svalbard (Fig. 1).
+We analyze and compare observed seasonal HVSR variability with forward-modeled changes expected from thawnthawed soil layers using the diffuse wavefield theory.
+Furthermore, we analyze HVSR changes of a periodically - 30 occurring, localized seismic signal which is present in the record of the permanent seismometer in Ny Ålesund in all available records since 2001.
 Finally, we discuss the results and compile a list of recommendations for future field experiments from the lessons learned in our study.

 Figure 1.
 Study area, location of instrumentation, and seismic tremor source. (a) Map of northwest Spitsbergen, part of the Arctic archipelago of Svalbard (lower left corner) and location of permanent seismic station KBS. (b) Study area around Ny Ålesund and location of temporary BRA and KBS array.
 Black rectangle is map section in (c). (c) More detailed location of seismic stations and a coastal cliff with shallow cave shown in Fig. 5d being the source of a repeating seismic tremor (see Section 5).
 Red stars are tremor locations between April and August 2016.
 Black lines indicate azimuthal measurement uncertainty when using FK analysis independently on both arrays.
-Center station of BRA array is BRA1.
-Numbers indicate the other instrument locations.
 Background images: Copernicus Sentinel data 2016.